As Seen In

 Les Halles is a unique little shopping center with a long history.
 For 800 years, Les Halles was the hub of food distribution for the entire city.
 But as the city grew, the location couldn’t handle the volume of people coming in and out.

-The site was destroyed in the 60s, and it was eventually converted into the multi-story underground shopping mall and metro station we can see today.
+The site was destroyed in the 1960s and eventually converted into the multi-story underground shopping mall and metro station we see today.

 #10: Petit Bain